Home » New York » Bronx Zoo tickets

 Bison Range

-In the early days of its existence, the zoo created the Bison Range to conserve and breed Plains Bison.
+In its early days, the zoo established the Bison Range to conserve and breed Plains Bison, which were on the brink of extinction in the US.

 This Bronx Zoo exhibit boasts of holding one of the few large herds of bison in American zoos.